 In rare cases where your toenail fungus causes pain, I may recommend surgical treatment.
 This involves removing the toenail and treating the nail bed with antifungal medication.
 I hesitate to recommend surgical treatment.
 Removing the toenail creates more trauma to it.
 This trauma can deform the nail.
 It is also possible for the nail to return with a fungus infection, even with treatment of the nail bed.
 Like I said, I’ll only recommend this treatment if there is considerable pain from the toenail.

-Prevention of Toenail Fungus
+Prevention of Toenail Fungus and Onychomycosis

 There are things you can do to prevent toenail fungus.
 They are also good guidelines after you’ve successfully treated your toenail fungus.
 They’ll help prevent a reinfection.